-This testing is commonly referred to as a Duct Leakage or Duct Blaster Test.
-Depending on which Compliance Path you chose when initially pulling your permit will determine the allowable leakage – is it 4% or does it just needs to be tested? (i.e. don’t make a $1500+ mistake)
+The Duct Tightness (AKA Duct Leakage or Duct Blaster Test) is only required for new systems when the entire HVAC system and duct work is not completely contained inside the buildings thermal envelope for those permitted before January 1st, 2024.
+Depending on which Compliance Path you chose when initially pulling your permit will determine the allowable leakage rate – is it 3%, 4%, or does it just need to be tested?

 As an FYI, we don’t simply show up for your duct leakage test, give you your result, & bolt; we include up to 30 minutes for diagnostic time which allows for additional sealing work to be completed before getting you your final result.
 If additional time is required to pass & our schedule allows, that time will be billed out as Diagnostic & Training Time, saving you not only time later but a retest fee.

-As of July 1st 2019, the only change made from prior codes is that the Building Department / AHJ may require an independent third party to conduct the test whereas previously a “certified” installer or their company could do it.
+Effective July 1st, 2019: The only change made from prior codes is that the Building Department / AHJ may require an independent third party to conduct the test whereas previously a “certified” installer or their company could do it.

 The Duct Leakage Test:

-Duct leakage measurements are used to diagnose and demonstrate leakage & efficiency problems with the system, and certify the quality of the installation.
-These tests are based off the CFA which is known as the Conditioned Floor Area.
+Duct leakage measurements are used to diagnose and demonstrate leakage & efficiency problems with the entire system and to certify the quality of the installation.
+These tests are based off the Conditioned Floor Area or CFA.
 In all cases we seal up all the registers and then hook up a calibrated fan (as seen above) and pressurize the duct system to 25 Pascals (Pa).
-This number is then divided by the CFA which gives us a percentage.
+The CFM required to keep the system at that pressure is considered the leakage amount.
+This number is then divided by the CFA which gives us your percentage.

 What types of testing can I do & when?